Co-universal $C^{\ast}$-algebras for product systems over finite aligned subcategories of groupoids: Introduction

 In \cite{MR3549542}, Albandik and Meyer described Cuntz-Pimsner algebras of product systems over monoids from another perspective.
 Let $\CA$ and $\CB$ be $C^*$-algebras, and let $\cott(\CA, \CB)$ be the groupoid consisting of correspondences from $\CA$ to $\CB$ (i.e, $\CA$-$\CB$ correspondences) and $C^*$-correspondence isomorphisms.
-The composition is defined by $(Y, X) \mapsto X\otimes_{\CB} Y: \cott(\CB, \CC) \times \cott(\CA, \CB) \to \cott(\CA, \CC)$.
+The composition is defined by $(\FY, \FX) \mapsto \FX\otimes_{\CB} \FY: \cott(\CB, \CC) \times \cott(\CA, \CB) \to \cott(\CA, \CC)$.
 Then $\cott$ is a bicategory where it's objects, arrows and 2 arrows are $C^*$-algebras, $C^*$-correspondences and $C^*$-correspondence isomorphisms, respectively.
 Albandik and Meyer described the functor from a category to $\cott$ in detail and proved that if $P$ is a monoid, then the functor $P \to \cott$ can be identified with the product system over an opposite monoid of $P$.
-Moreover, they proved that if correspondences are all regular in $\cott$, then the colimit of $P \to \cott$ can be regarded as the Cuntz-Pimsner algebra of the regular product system.
-Inspired by their results, we can introduce the concept of product systems over quasi-lattice ordered groupoids.
+Moreover, they proved that if $P \to \cott$ maps every object of $P$ to a regular correspondence, then the colimit of $P \to \cott$ can be regarded as the Cuntz-Pimsner algebra of the regular product system.
+Inspired by their results, we can introduce the concept of product systems over left cancellative small categories.

+A right LCM semigroup can be considered as a specific instance of left cancellative small categories, which has been extensively studied by B\'{e}dos, Kaliszewski, Quigg, and Spielberg in \cite{MR3909245} with regards to the Toeplitz and Cuntz-Krieger type algebras.
+A natural question is whether there exist co-universal algebras related to the product systems over left cancellative small categories.

-The purpose of this article is to introduce the notion of product systems over quasi-lattice ordered groupoids and show that the technique developed in \cite{DKKLL21} can be used to characterize the co-universal algebras of these product systems.
+The purpose of this article is to introduce the concept of Nica covariant Toeplitz representations of compactly aligned product systems over finite aligned left cancellative small categories and show that the technique developed in \cite{DKKLL21} can be used to characterize the co-universal algebras of product systems over finite aligned subcategories of groupoids.
 More explicitly, we proved the following theorem.

-\begin{thm} Let $X = (\{\CA_{x}\}, \{X_{f}\})$ be a compactly aligned product system over a quasi-lattice ordered groupoid $(G, P)$.
-The co-universal C$^*$-algebra for gauge-compatible, injective, Nica-covariant representations of $X$ exists.
-Moreover, the coaction of $G$ on the co-universal C$^*$-algebra is normal. \end{thm}
+\begin{nnumthm}{1} Let $\FX = (\{\CA_{x}\}, \{\FX_{f}\})$ be a compactly aligned product system over a finite aligned subcategory of a groupoid $G$.
+Then the co-universal C$^*$-algebra for injective, gauge-compatible, Nica covariant representations of $\FX$ exists.
+Moreover, the coaction of $G$ on the co-universal C$^*$-algebra is normal. \end{nnumthm} The paper is organized as follows.